THE SPIRIT OF THE FUTURE

 There will be several housing choices - hotels, home rentals, safari tents, camping.

-Remember: We are visitors in Ajo, a free-spirited, industrious community that has graciously welcomed us into their home.
+Remember: We are visitors in Ajo, a diverse, industrious community that has graciously welcomed us into their one-of-a-kind home.
 (Be a good guest!)

 Desert Island Playlist